-The New Works Festival, April 29–May 8, features four nights of performances by some of the most exciting artists in jazz, blues, R&B, soul and electronic music in the SF Bay Area and New York.
+New Works Fest 2023, April 14–29, features performances by some of the most exciting artists in jazz, blues, R&B, soul and electronic music in the SF Bay Area.
 The festival is an outgrowth of SJZ’s Jazz Aid Fund initiative, which provided crucial funds to 33 artists, each to produce a new work.

 Subscribe to our updates and you’ll be the first to know about coming performances, special events and happenings in San Jose's arts and culture community.